safiuddinahmed/IlmTab/README.md

 1. **Morning**: Start your day with a random Ayah and its meaning
 2. **Planning**: Use the todo list to organize your daily tasks
 3. **Learning**: Read Hadith and explore Tafsir for deeper understanding
-4. **Reflection**: Save meaningful verses and Hadith to your favorites
+4. **Reflection**: Save meaningful Quran verses and Hadith to your favorites
 5. **Evening**: Review your accomplishments and spiritual growth

 ### Key Features Guide

-#### Favorites System
+#### Enhanced Favorites System

-- Click the heart icon on any Ayah or Hadith to save it
+- **Save Content**: Click the heart icon on any Ayah or Hadith to save it to your favorites
-- Access your favorites through the favorites modal
+- **Organized Tabs**: Access your favorites through the favorites modal with separate tabs for Ayahs and Hadiths
-- Organize your saved content for easy reference
+- **Personal Notes**: Add, edit, and save personal notes for each favorite item
+- **Quick Navigation**: Click on any favorite item to instantly navigate back to that specific verse or hadith
+- **Smart Display**: Surah names are automatically displayed (e.g., "Al-A'raf, Ayah 82") for easy identification
+- **Expandable Text**: Long texts can be expanded or collapsed for better readability
+- **Easy Management**: Delete favorites you no longer need with a simple click

 #### Audio Recitations